Bjorn99/DNA2PROT2/README.md

 5. **Detect Signal Peptides**: Wondering if your protein has a secret signal for targeting specific cellular compartments?
 The signal peptide prediction can help unravel these hidden messages.

-6. **Visualize Your Results**: This app will present your analysis in a clean, user-friendly format, complete with colorful heatmaps and intuitive data displays.
-No more squinting at lines of code.

 ## What Are the Limits?

 While DNA2PROT2 is a powerful tool, it's important to remember that it has a few limitations: